muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 What does "The asyncio event loop must not change after connection" mean?
 =========================================================================

-daxiedewuyu uses ``asyncio``, and makes use of things like tasks and queues internally to manage the connection to the server and match responses to the requests you make.
+django uses ``asyncio``, and makes use of things like tasks and queues internally to manage the connection to the server and match responses to the requests you make.
 Most of them are initialized after the client is connected.